scartout/DecToHexConverterJava/README.md

-# DecToHexConverterJava - developed by Pawel Dudek
+# DecToHexConverterJava for MPK audio - developed by Pawel Dudek
-©2018
+Â©2018
 Version 1.0.0